Karen Boroff: Stillman School of Business

 While dean at Stillman, Boroff instituted new programs and increased the school's prominence nationally.
 She initiated the development of a code of conduct for the Stillman School, as well as a lecture series focused on integrity in business practice.
 During her tenure, the School opened its Trading Room, complete with the data feeds from Bloomberg L.P.
 After winning the NYSSA Annual Research Investment Challenge in 2006, Boroff and the Stillman Business School team of student investors rang the opening bell on Wall Street.
 In 2005, the School opened its Seton Hall Sports Polling Center, which now conducts national polls on sport issues of the day.
 Responding to the needs of the New Jersey business community, Boroff’s most recent innovation is the creation of a program to educate entrepreneurs.
 In 2010, Stillman Business School ranked 56th nationally among undergraduate business schools.
 This past September, the Stillman School was cited again by U.S. News & World Report as among the top 100 programs among all the U.S. business programs nationally.
 In January 2008, the School earned the Council on Higher Education Accreditation’s award on Institutional Outcomes Assessment.

-Under Boroff’s leadership, the Stillman School earned reaccredidation by the Association to Advance Collegiate Schools of Business (AACSB) International, which puts the school among the most rigorous business programs in the United States.
+Under Boroff’s leadership, the Stillman School earned reaccreditation by the Association to Advance Collegiate Schools of Business (AACSB) International, which puts the school among the most rigorous business programs in the United States.
 Stillman School programs meet a standard of excellence held by just over 25 percent of business programs nationwide.

 Boroff was the inaugural director of the Stillman School’s prestigious Leadership Studies Program, an honors program to enhance students’ leadership competencies.
 In this program, high achieving students develop their leadership abilities through interacting with corporate mentors.

 Boroff stepped down as Dean of the Stillman School in May, 2010 and returned to the classroom as a professor of Management until December 2016.
 On January 1, 2017, Boroff took over as Interim Provost and Executive Vice President of Seton Hall University.